About Breast Cancer

-- New onset of nipple inversion (nipple turns inward into the breast)
+- New onset of nipple inversion (nipple turns inward into the breast); and/or

 - Early age of onset of menstrual periods (before age 10)